-- All clients that exit shelter to anywhere other than housing, must wait 30 days (from shelter exit) before being eligible for any PWA shelter re-entry; except for those medically vulnerable as assessed by CES.
+- All clients that exit shelter to anywhere other than housing, must wait 30 days (from shelter exit) before being eligible for any PWA shelter re-entry; with the exception of those medically vulnerable as assessed by CES.
 Clients can still utilize PWA DIC, hypothermia and outreach services during this time. - Any clients discharged for behavior issues including violence (threats, weapons, physical violence) need a Community Case Conference and behavior contract in place before entering any PWA shelter again.